PreciselyData/big-data/README.md

 # Samples

 A collection of samples demonstrating how to use Spectrum Spatial for Big Data.

-### Support for Spark 3
 This sample supports till Spark 3.0.2.
-For version higher than Spark 3.1.x onwards, please contact precisely for any details.

 ### Enrichment Sample using Boundaries
 This sample demonstrates how to use Spark to enrich a CSV containing point data with attributes from a spatial file based on